navikt/data-catalog-frontend/README.md

 # Data Catalog Frontend
 This is frontend open source project repository for the Data Catalog project.
+You can find the running application at [DataCatalog application link](https://107.178.240.63/)

 ## Available Scripts